mbed-Infineon-XMC/SPI-Example/README.md

 The following guide describes how to communicate with the on board SPI-Flash memory.

-In this example a byte (0xAA) is programes to flash address 0x00.
+In this example a byte (0xAA) is programed to flash address 0x00.
 Afterwards a byte is read from address 0x00.
 If the write byte is equal to the read byte LED1 is turnd on, if not LED2 is turned on.

->> Check the Datasheet from the FLASH memory.
+> Check the Datasheet from the FLASH memory.
 [LINK](http://www.mouser.com/ds/2/100/002-00650_S25FL032P_32-Mbit_3.0_V_Flash_Memory_Dat-933047.pdf)

 ## Step 1: Download mbed CLI